Gordon Raphael

-Gordon Raphael is an American record producer and musician from Seattle, Washington and New York, currently living in Hebden Bridge (UK), after a 15 years in Berlin.
+Gordon Raphael is an American record producer and musician from Seattle, Washington and New York, currently living in Hebden Bridge (UK), after spending 15 years in Berlin.
 Gordon runs a website called Gordotronic which features his own original music, artwork and writings.
 In the year 2022 he published his first book, "The World Is Going To Love This (Up From The Basement With The Strokes)" though Wordville Press in London.

 Raphael is most widely known for his work with The Strokes, whom he met while attending an early show at Luna Lounge on Ludlow Street, New York City.
 He produced their debut EP The Modern Age as well as their first two albums Is This It and Room on Fire.
 The EP and first album were recorded entirely in his basement studio Transporterraum NYC (co-owned by Jimmy Goodman).
-He has also produced songs for The Cribs, Sarah Maguire, Skin, Mexico's top rock band Fobia, Satellites (from Mallorca), and Soviet Kitsch by Regina Spektor.
+He has also produced songs for The Cribs, Sarah Maguire, Skin, Mexican rock band Fobia, Satellites (from Mallorca), and Soviet Kitsch by Regina Spektor.

 Other notables he has worked with include the Cult's Ian Astbury and Ian Brown of The Stone Roses.
 Other rock music he has produced: from Bognor Regis Kill Kenada, Britain's The Moonies, the London band Three Trapped Tigers, operatic art rockers Ox.Eagle.Lion.Man, Swiss literary-rock band The Mondrians, Finland's Caroline Taucher and The Whas, UK artists Charly Flynn and The Sound Explosion, Peruvian band Los Outsaiders.
 He worked as engineer, and played keyboards, on all of New York singer-songwriter Roxanne Fontana's second album, Souvenirs d'Amour.
 As of early 2025 he is mixing an album for Pinc Louds.

 Career

 Early career

-As a musician, Raphael formed two bands in Seattle, Mental Mannequin and Colour Twigs.
-He was also the keyboardist for the Seattle-based psychedelic band Sky Cries Mary and part of a dark-wave band called Absinthee with Anna Mercedes.
-His favorite instrument is the Arp Odyssey, which he started learning at age 18.
-This small 1970's analog synthesizer creates an infinite pallet of evocative, intense outer space noises as well as a barrage of bass which he uses on many of his own and other artist's recordings.
+As a musician, Raphael formed two bands in Seattle: Mental Mannequin and Colour Twigs.
+He was also the keyboardist for the Seattle-based psychedelic band Sky Cries Mary and part of a dark-wave band called Absinthee with Anne Hadlock.
+Raphael has said his favorite instrument is the ARP Odyssey (a small 1970s analog synthesizer), which he started learning at age 18.